Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Keen Python developers will likely hear about this feature through typical information channels, such as newsboards, social media, mailing lists, online forums, or word of mouth.
 Many more will encounter this feature while reading code and noting the omission of the value in a keyword argument at invocation, violating their expectations.
 We should ensure such developers have easy access to documentation that explains the semantics of this feature and that this documentation is easy to find when searching.
 For example, the Python Glossary and Tutorial may be updated accordingly and reasonable keywords may be used to help with search discoverability.
 A StackOverflow question could be written to help explain this feature to those searching for an explanation.

-A teacher may explain this feature to new Python programmers as, “where you see an argument followed by an equals sign, such as f(x=), this represents a keyword argument where the name of the argument and its value are the same.
+A teacher may explain this feature to new Python programmers as, “where you see an argument followed only by an equals sign, such as f(x=), this represents a keyword argument where the name of the argument and its value are the same.
 This can be written equivalently in the expanded notation, f(x=x).”
-Depending on a student’s background, a teacher might further compare this to equivalent syntax in other languages or Python’s f-string syntax f"{x=}".
+Depending on a student’s background, a teacher might further compare this to equivalent syntax in other languages or to Python’s f-string syntax f"{x=}".

 To understand this, a student of Python would need to be familiar with the basics of functions in addition to the existing keyword argument syntax.
 Given that this feature is a relatively straightforward syntactic sugar, it is reasonable that a student who possesses a grasp of keyword arguments will be able to absorb this concept quickly.
 This is evidenced by the success of the f-string syntax as well as similar features in other languages (see Prior Art).